 It’s a great way to use up older bread that isn’t so palatable, but is still edible.
 It’s a recipe that has been around since the 11th century because people were trying to use up their old bread rather than waste precious food.
+Here is an article that I read that I thought was fascinating on that.
 The recipe isn’t really all that hard to make.
 Here’s my favorite recipe for bread pudding.

 3-5 cups of bread diced

 1/2 tsp nutmeg